 Using abstract symbols, the windows are intended as a series of luminations unfolding and emphasizing this revelation.
 The artist worked with transparent and coloured layers of planal glass to create the mural’s contemporary design.
 With these 13 panels of geometric shapes of laminated coloured glass, Mary Filer created a piece of work, heroic in scale.
 Covering the full length of the church, light streams and transforms the image in an exciting and ever changing way.

-The design begins with the great Light of Revelation at the Last Supper.
+The design begins in the middle window, with the great Light of Revelation at the Last Supper.
 This burst of light embodies the idea of the Trinity symbolized in the three transparent shapes; the central cross is Christ in Glory; the left sphere is the Holy Spirit; the upper right square and circle is God the Father and the totality of heaven and earth.

 On either side, the contrast of the primordial world and the urban world, in the landscape of Victoria, is suggested through placement of glass and the artist’s use of colour.